 There’s more to Australia than kangaroos and beautiful beaches – some of the best universities in the world can be found downunder.
 Several Australian universities made the top 100 in the most recent QS World University Rankings, including the Australian National University, the University of Sydney, and the University of Melbourne.

 No matter where you decide to study your diploma, PhD or master’s degree in Australia, every university in the country is highly regulated and held to national standards.
 This means you can be sure of getting a quality education downunder.
+Here is a latest list of top places to study in the world.

 If you’re looking for postgraduate scholarships, many fields of study offered by Australia universities are sponsored (particularly in priority areas for development).
 PhD programs in Australia have helped develop the country’s research and academic sectors, creating a wealth of opportunities for postgraduate students.
 Australia carries out pioneering research in health science, renewable energy, antibiotic therapy and other industries, with PhD students contributing to much of this valuable work.